 Vehicle maintenance in combination with an excellent driver results in a safe, reliable and successful school bus service.

-The DM Maintenance program in combination with daily vehicle pre-trip inspections by the driver contributes to the running of a safe and well maintained fleet.
-Regular supplemental training of the driver, mechanical staff and administrative staff stresses the importance of both maintenance and documentation for audits conducted by School Boards and the Ministry of Transportation or other legislated body.
+The DM Maintenance program in combination with daily vehicle pre-trip inspections by the driver contributes to the running of a safe and well-maintained fleet.
+Regular supplemental training of the driver, mechanical staff and administrative staff stress the importance of both maintenance and documentation for audits conducted by School Boards and the Ministry of Transportation or other legislated body.
 Attridge Transportation is pleased to have achieved a 92% rating on the vehicle portion of the most recent MTO audit.
 Regular Level II vehicle inspections by the MTO are conducted and very few issues; all minor, are ever identified.
 Attridge Transportation currently has an “A” mechanical rating with the MTO based on our excellent maintenance record.
 This is quite impressive considering fleet size, geographic area and traffic in the Greater Toronto Area and staff consistently work hard to maintain this safety rating.

 Attridge Coach Lines vehicles are each outfitted with the latest technologies for safety and monitoring.
 Our fleet uses Samsara to improve driver safety, inform our mechanics on vehicle data and track the coaches location at all times.
 Combined with our dual facing dash cameras we are able maintain a full spectrum of details on our equipment and surroundings.